In: Columns > The $ & Sense of IT

 <a href>) on the page.
 This way, the search engines will be able to find more than one page on the site.

 Finally, where possible, remove text content that doesn’t need to be in Flash and put it into good old HTML.
 If you want the pinpoint accuracy of Flash, consider using XHTML and CSS.
-This method works on all modern browsers (IE 5+, Netscape 6+, Mozilla, Opera etc.)
+This method works on all modern browsers (IE 5+, Netscape 6+, Mozilla, Opera etc.).
+Consult with a search optimization expert if you’re struggling to get search traffic to non-html content.

 Just about everyone should be familiar with Adobe’s PDF (Portable Document Format).
 This is a great way to ensure your content always looks the same and prints properly.
 The problem with HTML is that it was invented for viewing with a browser, not for printing.
 PDF files can be viewed in most browsers (plug-in required) and the content prints perfectly.
 PDF also provides an excellent way to publish large documents (e.g. white papers) originally prepared using a word processor.